FOSSClass/AbantOS-Elive/Readme.md

 #### Live Wallpaper: Method 1

 The first method is to download an HD Wallpaper in .gif format.
 You can download one here: Animated Wallpaper Sample gif.
 After you finish downloading your animated wallpaper you have to put it in the right directory open a Terminology terminal and navigate to /Downloads, or wherever you have your .gif wallpaper you downloaded.
-Now you have to move the wallpaper to the /usr/share/enlightenment/data/backgrounds/ .
-The command to move the file is:
+Now you have to move the wallpaper to the /usr/share/enlightenment/data/backgrounds/.
 ~~~shell
 sudo mv "name of file without quotes.gif" /usr/share/enlightenment/data/backgrounds/
 ~~~